Financial-Times/dotcom-reliability-kit/docs/getting-started/handling-errors.md

 ## Don't fear the try/catch block

-One of the tools we have to make sure [thrown errors should be specific](./throwing-errors.md#being-specific) is the `try`/`catch` block.
+One of the tools we have to make sure [thrown errors are specific](./throwing-errors.md#being-specific) is the `try`/`catch` block.
 In previous examples we've wrapped all our code in a single `try`/`catch` block and sent the error on to the Express error handler.
 If we want to be _really_ specific about what went wrong in our code, then this is often not enough.

 We have a couple of different ways that we update our `try`/`catch` to help us to handle errors and rethrow more specific ones.
 We can use either or both of these.